AccAEN/AccessibleAdverseEventNotification/README.md

 # AccessibleAdverseEventNotification
 Making the DAEN information accessible.

-**NOTE - I have recently discovered that the most recent numbers scraped can change significantly.
-It looks like the data set I uploaded for today (9/12/2021) is missing 3.6% of cases and 0.3% of deaths.
-It seems like there are such a huge number of adverse events that they can't all be processed in the two weeks before release to the public.**
+**NOTE - I have recently discovered that entries in DAEN are constantly changing.
+The data set was originally scraped on 19/11/2021, and then added to daily as each extra day was available.
+A whole lot of new adverse events have appeared dated mid-September to mid-October.
+There was a net decrease of 131 pericarditis and net gain of 3 myocarditis adverse events between the earlier and more recent scraping.**

 The purpose of this repository is to make the information on Australian COVID-19 adverse events accessible.
 The Therapeutics Goods Administration (TGA) keeps a database of adverse reactions to medications including the COVID-19 vaccines.
 This Database of Adverse Event Notifications (DAEN) is available to the public via [this awful web interface](https://apps.tga.gov.au/PROD/DAEN/daen-entry.aspx).
 The most recent two weeks is never available.